ibm-cloud-docs/hpc-spectrum-symphony/faq-symphony.md

 The Terraform-based templates can be found in this public [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-symphony){: external}.

-## What Spectrum Symphony and Spectrum Scale versions are used in cluster nodes deployed with this offering?
+## What Spectrum Symphony and Storage Scale versions are used in cluster nodes deployed with this offering?
 {: #my-faq-packages}
 {: faq}